pedrotgn/pyactor/doc/tutorial.rst

     :linenos:

-The previous examples pass proxy references by parameter in its methods, but them are sharing the same instance of a proxy.
+The previous examples pass proxy references by parameter in its methods, but they are sharing the same instance of a proxy.
 This could cause various problems of concurrency so we might want different proxies in different spots.
 To achieve that, you have to indicate that a method receives or returns a proxy by adding it to the _ref list of the class (it yet must be in _ask or _tell).